stazz/UtilPack/README.md

 # UtilPack.NuGet.MSBuild
 This project exposes a task factory, which executes MSBuild tasks located in NuGet packages.
 These tasks are allowed to have NuGet dependencies to other packages, and are not required to bundle all of their assembly dependencies in ```build``` folder.
+Indeed, they can be built just like any normal NuGet package, containing their assembly files in ```lib``` directory, and no need to reference exactly the same runtime as where they will be executed (e.g. task built against .NET Standard 1.3 will be runnable in both desktop and core MSBuild runtimes).

 In other words, this project implements assembly loader, which dynamically loads assemblies from NuGet repositories, whenever the task being executed tries to load assembly which is not part of the system assemblies.
 The ```UtilPack.NuGet``` project is used to resolve the paths to dependencies, and two different versions (```net45``` and ```netstandard1.5```) take care of actually using system API to load assemblies (since in .NET the correct tool is ```System.AppDomain```, whereas in .NET Core it is ```System.Runtime.Loader.AssemblyLoadContext```).
+Currently restoring missing NuGet packages by this task factory is not supported.

+The task factory has been tested against MSBuild 15.1 in .NET (Desktop), and against MSBuild 15.3-Preview in .NET Core (since MSBuild 15.1 for .NET Core does not support task factories at all).

+TODO this needs further testing on how it behaves when target task is compiled against different MSBuild version.